Knowtie/UnityUtilities/GameDataIO/readme.md

 # Persisting AppData

 The class also has a PersistAppData<T>(...) method for saving data to Assets/AppData; this way data can be included in a distribution and always be found in an installation without additional distribution work.
-This has the same parameters as Persist<T>() except that there is no path information in the filename.
+This has the same parameters as Persist<T>() except that there is no path information in the filename:

+        GameDataIO.PersistAppData(ELEMENTS,"GameElements.dat");

 # Retreiving Data